akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 ### Security Controls

 We succeed or fail in maintaining the public trust via our ability to properly secure information.
-To measure our performance, we require formal security documentation, Business Associate Agreements (BAA) where applicable, and formal authority to operate (ATO).
+To measure our performance and address risk, we require formal security documentation, Business Associate Agreements (BAA) where applicable, and formal authority to operate (ATO).
 We are also obligated to perform ongoing risk assessments of DHSS information systems.

 Our security practice is in transition from using a document-based security planning template, to using an RSA Archer information system